jpfennick/sum-24-uw-cybersec-huskey-manager/README.md

     This does exactly what it says, it 'includes' the logger component so that we can use it in our program.
 Paste this after the `session_start();` line in `login.php`.

-    Next, lets add the following line within the else statement on line 48.
+    Next, lets add the following line within the else statement.
 This if-else checks if the login credentials provided by the user are valid against our MySQL database.
 If they are, they will be redirected to `index.php`, and cookie will be set with their username.
 If they are invalid, they will get an error that the credentials were invalid.
 If we add the following line to the else portion, it will log every time a user fails a login attempt.
 This can be an indication of an attack!

     ```
     $logger->warning("Login failed for username: $username");